 Because lasagne are always good, no matter what you put inside.
-You could stuff them with old socks and would still be good (Ok, maybe that’s a stretch).
 The creamy filling, the crunchy crust, the cheese, the pasta.
 What’s not to love?

 The combination of pumpkin and sausage is a classic.
 The saltiness and fattiness of the sausage, complement wonderfully the sweetness of the pumpkin.
 When I found at the Italian market these beautiful Italian Calabrese sausages with sweet paprika, I knew what I had to do.
 And this butternut squash lasagna recipe was born.
 You can use any type of sausage: spicy, with black pepper, with herbs, just as long as it’s not too sweet.